UCLALibrary/ucla-library-website-components/COMPONENTS.md

 - allowFullscreen?: boolean

 [] DetailOverview
+note: This seem like a grid component containing "MetadataTable" as blocks.
+It seeem like this grid can have a complex layout so let's talk about it before someone decides to take this component.

 Two-column layout for structured metadata.
 Used for "Item Overview" and "Find this Item."

 - left: Array<{ label: string, value: string | VNode }>
 - right: Array<{ label: string, value: string | VNode }>

 [] SectionKeywords
+This seem like a redundant - we already have this component named "MetadaTable".
+Delete this component definition ("SectionKeyword") after checking if MetadataTable has everything needed for displaying "Keywords"
 Displays a list of linked subjects, genres, and related tags.

 - title?: string